SSWConsulting/SSW.Rules.Content/rules/defining-pbis/rule.md

 * Title
 * Description

-  * The meat of the PBI
+  * The required steps and critical information to complete the PBI
 * Acceptance Criteria

-  * Essentially the contract between the developers and the Product Owner
+  * Essentially the contract between the Developers and the Product Owner
 * Screenshots

   * e.g. Mock-ups, context for bugs etc